 What will I gain on a women’s empowerment project abroad?

 As a volunteer promoting female empowerment abroad, you’ll make a real difference in the lives of marginalized women while developing your own skills.

-This international work experience will strengthen your CV and give you many interesting topics to discuss with future employers and university recruiters.
+This international work experience will strengthen your resume and give you many interesting topics to discuss with future employers and university recruiters.
 Here are just a few things you’ll gain:

-- Soft skills like teamwork, leadership, resilience, organising, planning, and time management.
+- Soft skills like teamwork, leadership, resilience, organizing, planning, and time management.

-- Practical work experience for your CV to help you break into a competitive sector
+- Practical work experience for your resume to help you break into a competitive sector

 - The ability to work and empathize with people of different cultures and backgrounds, helping to develop a ‘global mindset’